Bullish Ethereum traders can place risk-averse bets with this options strategy By Cointelegraph - Up News Info

 Being bullish on Ether (ETH) has paid off recently because the token gained 60% in the last 30 days.
 The spectacular growth of decentralized finance (DeFi) applications likely fueled inflow from institutional investors, and the recent London hard fork implemented a fee burn mechanism that drastically reduced the daily net issuance.

-Although Ether is not yet a fully deflationary asset, the upgrade paved the way for Eth2, and the network is expected to abandon traditional mining and enter the proof-of-stake consensus soon.
-Ether will then be slightly deflationary as long as fees remain above a certain threshold and the level of network staking.
+Although Ether is not yet a fully deflationary asset, the upgrade paved the way for 2.0 (Eth2), and the network is expected to abandon traditional mining and enter the proof-of-stake consensus soon.
+Ether will then be slightly deflationary as long as fees remain above a certain threshold and adhere to the level of network staking.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.